Alpentech Resume - 40th Year Qualifications

 Alpentech Projects

-Destination Resorts
+Destination Resorts Engagements

-1987...
-Snowbasin Ski Area, mountain plan, engineering, Sinclair Oil Co., UT
+1987-2018 Snowbasin Ski Area, mountain planning-engineering, Sinclair Oil, UT

-1976...
-Solitude Ski Resort Co., mountain planning, engineering, Salt Lake City, UT
+1976-2016 Solitude Ski Resort, mountain planning, engineering, Salt Lake City, UT

-2008-15 Nordic Valley, Complete Expansion Plan, w/ DGA, Paris, UT
+2008-15 Nordic Valley, Resort Expansion Plan, with DGA, Paris, UT

-1971-14 Snowbird Corporation, mountain planning, engineering, Snowbird, UT
+1971-14 Snowbird Corporation, mountain planning-engineering, Snowbird, UT

 2005-09 Valle de Las Leñas, mountain development plan, w/ HMA, Argentina